cds-snc/notification-api/tests-perf/locust/README.md

 The current directory has a `locust.conf` file where default configuration values are defined.

 Note that the `host` value can also be defined within the `User` classes such as found in the `locust-notifications.py` file.
-This overriden value from its parent is the default values but will be overriden by the enumerated mechanism above.
+This overridden value from its parent is the default values but will be overridden by the enumerated mechanism above.

 You should not have to modify the configuration to run the stress-tests locally.